metis-edu/Community-contributions/API3/api3-dapi-workshop/README.md

 Call the `setProxyAddress` with the address for the price feed.
 You can then read the data by calling `readDataFeed`

 ```
-npx hardhat ignition deploy ignition/modules/API3PriceFeed.js --network sepolia
+npx hardhat ignition deploy ignition/modules/API3PriceFeed.js --network metissepolia
 ```
 You also have the option to verify all deployed contracts after deployment with:
 ```
-npx hardhat ignition verify chain-11155111
+npx hardhat ignition verify chain-59902
 ```
 ## Using API3 price oracle with other Oracle formats
 ### Deploy the other oracle smart contract
 You will need to deploy the `OtherOracle` contract using the other oracle setup.
 We have it set to default the ETH/USD price feed on Sepolia

 ```
-npx hardhat ignition deploy ignition/modules/OtherOracle.js --network sepolia
+npx hardhat ignition deploy ignition/modules/OtherOracle.js --network metissepolia
 ```

 ### How to use the adaptor

 Deploy the `Adaptor.sol` contract with the the proxy contract address ([API3 Marketplace](https://market.api3.org/dapis)) that you want it to adapt to the deployed `OtherOracle` contract.
-For this demo, we are using ETH/USD price feed on Sepolia.
+For this demo, we are using ETH/USD price feed on metissepolia.

 ```
-npx hardhat ignition deploy ignition/modules/Adaptor.js --network sepolia
+npx hardhat ignition deploy ignition/modules/Adaptor.js --network metissepolia
 ```

 Once you have deployed your `Adaptor` contract, you will use that deployed contract address